Free Sample Data Sources to Learn and Practice Power BI - Part 2

 Academic Torrents: Revolutionizing Data Sharing in Research

 In my journey to find accessible data sources for practice, Academic Torrents caught my eye as a unique solution for handling large datasets in academia.
-This platform, launched by the Institute for Reproducible Research, leverages BitTorrent technology for efficient and decentralized data storage and sharing.
+The Institute for Reproducible Research introduced this platform, which uses BitTorrent technology for effective decentralized data exchange and storage.
 It's particularly useful for researchers and students who need to access or replicate hefty datasets without incurring high costs.
 Academic Torrents stands out by distributing the hosting load, significantly reducing the risk of data loss and operational expenses.
 It's a prime example of innovative data management, ensuring the availability of extensive research data for a wide range of academic and analytical pursuits, including enhancing Power BI skills.

 There are over 127.15TB of research data available on this platform, and you can search them to find the data you need.